-In September 2003, the Company and Kanders & Company, Inc. ("Kanders & Company"), an entity owned and controlled by the Company's Executive Chairman, Warren B. Kanders, entered into a 15-year lease with a five-year renewal option, as co-tenants with Kanders & Company to lease approximately 11,500 square feet in Stamford, Connecticut.
+In September 2003, the Company and Kanders & Company, Inc. ("Kanders & Company"), an entity owned and controlled by the Company's Executive Chairman, Warren B. Kanders, entered into a fifteen-year lease with a five-year renewal option, as co-tenants with Kanders & Company to lease approximately 11,500 square feet in Stamford, Connecticut.
 Until May 28, 2010, the Company paid \$31,600 a month for its 75% portion of the lease, Kanders & Company paid \$10,500 a month for its 25% portion of the lease and rent expense was recognized on a straight-line basis.
 The lease provides the co-tenants with an option to terminate the lease in years eight and ten in consideration for a termination payment.
-In connection with the lease, the Company obtained a stand-by letter of credit in the amount of \$850,000 to secure lease obligations for the Stamford facility and Kanders & Company reimbursed the Company for a pro rata portion of the approximately \$4,500 annual cost of the letter of credit.
-In June 2010, the stand-by letter of credit of \$850,000 was reduced to \$450,000.
+In connection with the lease, the Company reimbursed the Company for a pro rata portion of the approximately \$4,500 annual cost of the letter of credit.
+As of December 31, 2011, the stand-by letter of credit of \$850,000 was reduced to \$292,000 and the Company had no amounts outstanding owed to Kanders & Company.